 Educational Partner(s) Process for Engagement Parents ACE Empower (ACE) actively engages families in the life of the school, both in terms of their child's education and involvement in decision-making.
 ACE works diligently to ensure opportunities for informed participation by ALL parents and family members.
-Parent Leadership Meetings and Cafecitos are held monthly throughout the school year.
+Parent Leadership Meetings and Cafécitos are held monthly throughout the school year.
 The actions and strategies for parent and family engagement are part of the school's strategic plan and are reflected in the school LCAP, which is jointly developed, reviewed, and agreed upon by parents and families throughout each school year at Cafécitos (which provide broad based opportunities for input) and by the Parent Leadership Team, ELAC, and the ACE Board.
 These bodies review data and analyze needs in the Fall of each school year, monitor the implementation of actions and strategies, then review at the end of each school year going into the next year.
 Data on school performance is shared through the monthly Cafécitos, as well as Parent Leadership Team, ELAC, and Board meetings - all of which are open to the public.
+The Parent Leadership Team met to review the LCAP and provide feedback at the 5/7/25 meeting.
 The LCAP is posted on the school website and the opportunities for parent and family engagement are widely distributed through such means as text messages, broadcast phone calls, and posting at the school site.
-The LCAP Public Hearing was held on May 14, 2024 and the board approved the LCAP on June 18, 2024.

-Educational Partner(s) Process for Engagement Parents also provide feedback through our annual survey.
+Educational Partner(s) Process for Engagement Parents also provide feedback through our annual survey in April.
 Administrators, teachers, and other school personnel Administrators, teachers, and other school personnel provide feedback in leadership meetings, staff meetings, and one-on-one meetings.
 The ACE Empower Leadership Team, in collaboration with the ACE Central Office, analyzes the broad range of data streams identified in the LCAP to monitor the efficacy of the actions detailed in that plan, making adjustments as needed to ensure continuous improvement.
 Teachers, principals, and staff engage in Weekly Professional Development that includes weekly data meetings to monitor student growth and inform future practice.
 Through the data analysis work, teachers and staff provide input on needs for future professional development based on the data.
 Students Students provide feedback in student council meetings.
 Students are surveyed at least once a year to provide feedback.
 SELPA SELPA consultation with the EL Dorado SELPA occurred year round.
+Public Hearing Held a public hearing to solicit the recommendations and comments of members of the public regarding the specific actions and expenditures proposed to be included in the LCAP May 28, 2025.
+Adoption by the governing board Adopted the LCAP and Budget at the board meeting and reported local indicator data as a non-consent item June 18, 2025.